asterisk/documentation/docs/Configuration/WebRTC/Configuring-Asterisk-for-WebRTC-Clients.md

----
+!!! note Private Key Size

-**Note: Private Key Size**  In Asterisk 13, 16, and 17, the `ast_tls_cert` script creates 1024 bit private keys by default.
+    In Asterisk 13, 16, and 17, the `ast_tls_cert` script creates 1024 bit private keys by default.
 Newer versions of OpenSSL prevent Asterisk from loading private keys that are only 1024 bits resulting in a "key too small" error.
 The `ast_tls_cert` script in Asterisk versions 13.32.0, 16.9.0, and 17.3.0 and later includes a new command line flag (`-b`) that allows you to set the size of the generated private key in bits.

----
+[//]: # (end-note)